CoconutOnPalm/Monopoly-Game-Simulator/README.md

 ## Final conclusion
 It all depends on luck, or being more specific: how much you donate to the Church

-Don't ask, me why I made this.
+Don't ask me why I made this.
 I am still trying answer it myself.